cmadland/lit/pages/03.Indigenous-education/02.funkPostingTraditionalEcological2015/docs.md

 ### Literature Review

+> Freire (1970, p.
+74) speaks of authentic education being a collaborative process carried out with the learner, and that ‘ . . . education is . . . the organised, systematised and developed representation to individuals of the things about which they want to know more’.
+He goes on to say that:
+>> ‘One cannot expect positive results from an education or political action program which fails to respect the particular view of the world held by people.
+Such a program constitutes cultural invasion, good intentions notwithstanding’ (p.
+76).

 ##### Yolŋu and Warramirri Learning
 > Djurrwirr’s author, Guthadjaka (2010) speaks about the direction of learning in Yolŋu teaching and learning environments, and how learning on country embodies a strong connection to the place where the learning process happens.
 Without this, the knowledge gained has no grounding.
 Guthadjaka describes the learning that happens on country as similar to a joining of tributaries; that learning comes from a series of places and sources, as opposed to the one learning object, teacher, book or whiteboard. (p.
 152)